-Data Scientist with strong foundations in data engineering, focused on building reliable analytics and data platforms that support statistical analysis and decision-making.
+Senior Analytics Engineer with strong foundations in data science, focused on building reliable analytics-ready data platforms, reporting layers, and predictive models that support statistical analysis and decision-making.

-Over the past ~4 years, I’ve worked across the US, UK, Spain, and Brazil designing end-to-end data platforms using dbt, Snowflake, Redshift, SQL, Python, and AWS in industries including airlines, sports, e-commerce, and IoT.
+Over the past 4+ years, I’ve worked with international clients across the US, UK, Spain, Brazil, and Europe, designing data platforms and warehouse transformations with dbt, Snowflake, Redshift, Databricks, SQL, Python, CI/CD, and AWS in industries including insurance, airlines, sports, e-commerce, and IoT.

-I hold a background in Mechanical Engineering from UFRJ (Federal Univeristy of Rio de Janeiro) and a Master’s in Economics & Public Policy from UCLA (University of California Los Angeles), with a full scholarship from the Lemann Foundation.
+I am a Mechanical Engineer from UFRJ (cum laude) and hold a Master’s in Economics & Public Policy from UCLA, supported by a full scholarship from the Lemann Foundation.
+My academic background includes rigorous training in mathematics, statistics, econometrics, machine learning, and causal inference.

 Throughout my journey, I’ve been recognized with awards and scholarships from UCLA, Yale University, the Lemann Foundation, the General Electric Foundation, and The Club of Rome.